Power BI Help!

 2. Help Menu

-So far I haven’t come across a better way to show my end-users how to use a report but if you have, I’d be happy to hear about it.
+So far I haven’t come across a better way to show end-users how to use a report but if you have, I’d be happy to hear about it.